Develop your talents

 In 2002 prof. Schermers retired as patron of Mordenate College, and was succeeded by prof. H.J.
 Snijders.

-Under the guidance of prof. Snijders and prof. van Raad, Mordenate College is currently growing as a study association and a meeting spot for the best law students in Leiden.
+Under the guidance of prof. Snijders, prof. van Raad and prof. Blokker, Mordenate College is currently growing as a study association and a meeting spot for the best law students in Leiden.

 Around twenty students are admitted to Mordenate College annually, most of them at the start of their second year.
-The membership of Mordenate College is open to all law students of Leiden University who are not older than 21 years when passing the propaedeutic exam, with few exceptions.
+The membership of Mordenate College is open to all law students of Leiden University who pass their propaedeutic exam with extraordinarily high grades and are not older than 21 years when passing the propaedeutic exam.